thorenscientific/documentation/docs/solutions/platforms/phaser/hardware/device-tree/index.md

 ## A Simple Python Beam Steering Program for Phaser

 Now let’s look at a simple Python script, and see how IIO makes use of the device tree to control the hardware.
-You can find an example of beam steering in Python {git-documentation}`here <../../labs/resources/python/beamsteer.py>`.
+You can find an example of beam steering in Python {git-documentation}`beamsteer.py <docs/solutions/platforms/phaser/labs/resources/python/beamsteer.py>`.
 Open up “beamsteer.py” and you’ll notice that we map each element of Phaser’s receive array to a specific channel on the two ADAR1000s.
 Here’s what that looks like:

 ```{image} 4.png
 :width: 700px